 My students use these nearly every single day at school.
 It’s one of those great tips – quick, easy, and cheap!

 Many students struggle with tracking issues – which is their ability to process what they see from left to right as they read.
 Our eyes naturally look all over instinctively.
-I’m sure it helped our ancestors stay safe.However, it doesn’t help us as readers when our eyes are looking all over a page in a book.
+They say it helped our ancestors stay safe.
+However, our reading suffers when our eyes move all over a page as we try to focus.

 We teach our students to track from left to right as they read, but some students continue to struggle.
-Using a finger is an obviously easy way to help tracking – it doesn’t require any tools!
+Using a finger is an easy way to help visual tracking – it doesn’t require any tools!
 If that doesn’t do the trick, there are other tools to try.

-Well, they really are a great product . . . for the first couple of weeks.
-Then they began disappearing (but no one took them – you know how that goes – no one ever admits to taking anything), and they got bent up and wrinkles, and the highlighted plastic comes out, etc. My students literally beat them up.
+Well, they are a great product . . . for the first couple of weeks.
+Then they began disappearing (but no one took them – you know how that goes – no one ever admits to taking anything), and they got bent up and wrinkled, and the highlighted plastic comes out, etc. My students literally beat them up.

-Here’s where my consumer savviness (really that just means I’m a tightwad!) comes into play.
+Here’s where my consumer savviness (really, that just means I’m a tightwad!) comes into play.

 First, get a few pages of transparency film – I used the kind you can run through a copier.

-Next, I cut it into four equal sized pieces, but you can use the sizes that work best for your students.
+Next, I cut it into four equal-sized pieces, but you can use the sizes that work best for your students.

 The third and final step is to make a straight line on the transparency film for students to use as a guide when reading.